helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

     [1/3] DNDarray([0, 1, 2, 3, 4], dtype=ht.int32, device=cpu:0, split=None)
     [2/3] DNDarray([0, 1, 2, 3, 4], dtype=ht.int32, device=cpu:0, split=None)

-You may also modify the data partitioning of a HeAT array by using the ``resplit()`` function.
+You may also modify the data partitioning of a Heat array by using the ``resplit()`` function.
 This allows you to repartition the data as you so choose.
 Please note, that this should be used sparingly and for small data amounts only, as it entails data communication over network.

 .. code:: python